Mentoring Excellence

 How to Apply

 Complete and submit the MEP Interest Form via CampusGroups.
-The Interest Form will be open until program capacity is reached.
+The Interest Form will be open until the deadline.
+You will receive an email determining if you were selected for the program or not.

 Graduate students: Login to CampusGroups with your UCI credentials.